Profunctor Optics, a Categorical Update: Introduction

+Profunctor optics, and various other representations of lenses, were originally proposed in functional programming as a compositional solution to the problem of accessing fields of nested data structures~\cite{foster05,laarhoven09}.

+Different families of profunctor optics are intercomposable.
+When we use the profunctor representation of optics, composing optics of different kinds becomes also a particular case of polymorphic function composition.
+Together, all \emph{families of optics} form a powerful language for modular data access.
+Consider the example of \Cref{fig:lensandprism}, where a lens and a prism are used in conjunction to manipulate parts of a string.

+Moreover, optics can be used to entirely change not only the value but the type of the focus, and propagate that change back to the original data structure.
+These are called \emph{type-variant} optics, in contrast with the \emph{type-invariant} optics we have introduced so far (\Cref{fig:typevarying}).
+In that case, the functions defining the optic need to account for that type change (commonly, by also introducing polymorphism), but the internal representation will work the same.
+The optics we discuss in this paper are assumed to be type-variant, with type-invariant optics being a special case.

-Perhaps surprisingly, optics can be composed using ordinary function composition; an example can be seen in Figure~\ref{fig:example1}.
-This is thanks to an alternative encoding called \emph{profunctor representation}.
-In this encoding, each optic is written as single function that is polymorphic over profunctors with a certain algebraic structure.
-For instance, \emph{lenses} can be written as functions polymorphic over \emph{cartesian} profunctors whereas \emph{prisms} can be written as functions polymorphic over \emph{cocartesian} profunctors~\cite[\S 3]{pickering17}.
-Milewski~\cite{milewski17} has identified these structures (cartesian, cocartesian,~\ldots) as \emph{Tambara modules}~\cite{tambara06} and has used a result by Pastro and Street~\cite{pastro08} to propose a unified definition of optic.
-That definition has been later extended by Boisseau and Gibbons~\cite{boisseau18} and Riley~\cite{riley18}, using slightly different techniques and proposing laws for optics.
-However, the original result by Pastro and Street cannot be used directly to unify all the optics that appear in practice.
-Our work generalizes their result, going beyond the previous definitions of optic and covering \emph{mixed}~\cite[\S 6.1]{riley18} and \emph{enriched optics}.
+In its profunctor representation, each optic is written as a single function that is polymorphic over profunctors with a certain algebraic structure.
+For instance, \emph{lenses} can be written as functions polymorphic over \emph{cartesian} profunctors, whereas \emph{prisms} can be written as functions polymorphic over \emph{cocartesian} profunctors~\cite[\S 3]{pickering17}.
+Milewski~\cite{milewski17} identified these algebraic structures (cartesian profunctors, cocartesian profunctors,~\ldots) as \emph{Tambara modules}~\cite{tambara06} and used a result by Pastro and Street~\cite{pastro08} to propose a unified definition of optic.
+This definition has been later extended by Boisseau and Gibbons~\cite{boisseau18} and Riley~\cite{riley18}, both using different techniques and proposing laws for optics.